-- Official Transcripts: The Graduate School requires official transcripts detailing previous academic study from all universities or colleges attended.
+- Official Transcripts: Upon admission, final official transcripts from all previously attended colleges/universities, except those from Marquette University, must be submitted to the Graduate School within the first five weeks of the term of admission or a hold preventing registration for future terms will be placed on the student’s record.
 Transcripts are not considered official unless they are sent directly to the Graduate School from the institution attended, or delivered electronically directly to the Graduate School via a secured third party method that has been verified by the sending institution.
 Transcripts will be considered unofficial if routed through the applicant.
 Applicants with course work in progress toward the fulfillment of a degree are required to submit an official final transcript verifying receipt of their degree after completing the course work.
 All applicants who have transcripts in a language other than English must provide official transcripts in addition to certified English translations.

 Applicants who previously attended Marquette University need not request Marquette transcripts but are required to furnish transcripts from other schools they attended.

 Applicants must notify the Graduate School if the last (family) name is different from the name on the Graduate School application.